 Have a small float by exchanging some £10 and £20 notes for small change.
 Get a cashbox to put it in.
 Get more change than you think.
-If you expect people the first five customers to want change from a £20 note, then you won't have to go in search for extra change.
+If you work on the basis that the first five customers might want change from a £20 note, then you won't have to go in search for extra cash.

 No cash?
 Some people may not have brought enough cash, but the Care for Veterans website is able to accept secure payments.
-Just ask your customer to visit our website and include your event in the comments and we will add it to your total.
+Just ask your customer to visit our website, head to donate the button and include your event in the comments so we will add it to your fundraising total.
 We can provide a QR code poster to enable customers to scan to visit the website.

-3.5 Your stall
+3.4 Your stall